Happtomato/Happtomato/README.md

 * 🌍  I'm based in Muri Switzerland
 * ✉️  You can contact me at [dominik@dierberger.ch](mailto:dominik@dierberger.ch)
-* 🧠  I'm learning AppDevelopment
+* 🧠  I'm learning Mobile App Development with Flutter

 ### Skills